imol2025/imol2025.github.io/pages/call.md

 <div class='description' style='font-size: 11pt;'>

 <p>Submissions must be made via <a href="https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/IMOL" target="_blank">OpenReview</a>.
 All submissions must be anonymized.
 Full submissions may be up to 4 pages long (excluding references and appendices) and use the <a href="https://media.neurips.cc/Conferences/NeurIPS2024/Styles.zip" target="_blank"> NeurIPS 2024 LaTeX style template </a>.
 Tiny papers should be a single page (excluding references and appendices), using the same template.
 Appendices can be added to the main PDF.
-Each paper will receive two reviews, and all reviews will be double-blind. </p>
+Each paper will receive two reviews, and all reviews will be double-anonymized. </p>

-<p>Submissions should report original research, develop novel environments or benchmarks, highlight meaningful negative results, or provide opinions and synthesis of previous works.
+<p>Full submissions should report original research, develop novel environments or benchmarks, highlight meaningful negative results, or provide opinions and synthesis of previous works.
 Authors can upload concise versions of parallel submissions to other conferences such as the NeurIPS main conference or ICLR.
 We accept dual submission but discourage submitting to multiple NeurIPS workshops.</p>

 <p>All accepted papers will be available on the workshop website, but no formal workshop proceedings will be published.</p>